onwongjan2002/CKA-Certification-Course-2025/Day 15/README.md

 ```

 #### **Step 5: What Happens If the Node Does Not Exist?**
-If the specified node is unavailable, the pod will remain in the **Pending** state indefinitely.
+If the specified node is unavailable, the pod will remain in the **Pending** state.

+When a Pod specifies a wrong or non-existent `nodeName`, Kubernetes cannot schedule the Pod and it remains in the `Pending` state.
+Over time, due to resource management and cluster policies, Kubernetes deletes the Pod to avoid resource wastage and maintain cluster efficiency.

+**Note:** Kubernetes has a default **garbage collection mechanism** that removes stuck or unschedulable Pods after a certain period.

 ---